 Today, employees are getting bolder with their requests, because competition for competent talent is fierce and the outrageous level of perks has escalated compensation expectations.
 The proof is in the data, as reported by The Bureau of Labor Statistics, which shows a general upward trend of increased salary and compensation costs for employees across industry sectors.
 Whether you’re a barista or a banker, you’re probably seeing a few more dollars in your paycheck.
 All of this sounds great for employees, but what about for small business owners?

-To throw a truckload of salt into an open wound, when employees quit, you’re left with the turnover costs.
-According to a study by the Society for Human Resource Management, the average cost per new hire is over $4,000, and that number can skyrocket, depending on the expenses for recruiting, hiring, training, and onboarding new talent.
+To throw salt into an open wound, when employees quit, you’re left with the turnover costs.
+This includes the costs for recruiting, hiring, training, and onboarding new talent.
 And that’s not even accounting for the effect on your other employees, who have to pick up the work slack for employees who’ve hit the road.